bw-math/bw-math/source/assignments/problems/distributions/00_BINOMIAL.rst

 a.
 According to a local law, each household in this area is prohibited from owning more than 3 of these pets.
 If a household in this area is selected at random, what is the probability that the selected household will be in violation of this law?
 Show your work.

 b.
 If 10 households in this area are selected at random, what is the probability that exactly 2 of them will be in violation of this law?
 Show your work.

-c.
-The mean and standard deviation of X are 1.65 and 1.851, respectively.
-Suppose 150 households in this area are to be selected at random and X , the mean number of dogs and cats per household, is to be computed.
-Describe the sampling distribution of X , including its shape, center, and spread.

 6. **2009, Free Response, #2**